-Do you think you are a good travelogue writer?
-Do you want to share your travel-stories with the rest of the world?
-Pakistan Explorer invites you to share your stories on our Travelogue section and get a chance to be published, reaching out to the rest of the world through our platform.
+Do you think you are a good travelogues writer?
+Do you want to share your travel stories with the rest of the world?
+Pakistan Explorer invites you to share your stories on our Travelogues section and get a chance to be published, reaching out to the rest of the world through our platform.

 In these times of Video logging when the social media is brimming with video content all over the world, some may argue that storytelling and essay writing is dead.
-On the contrary, in this age of connectivity and hi-speed internet, demand for good write-ups and essays has increased far more than what is commonly anticipated.
+On the contrary, in this age of connectivity and hi-speed internet, demand for good write-ups, good travel stories and travelogues has increased far more than what is commonly anticipated.

 In the genre of Travelogues, there seems to be an ever increasing demand for quality content where the write-ups effectively objectify the serenity and beauty of the destination in subject.

-Pakistan Explorer has long been an advocate of essay writing and travelogues and has now dedicated a separate slot for emerging and aspiring writers from all over the world.
-We invite you to share your stories with the rest of the world utilizing our very own platform.
+Pakistan Explorer has long been an advocate of essay writing, travel stories and travelogues and has now dedicated a separate slot for emerging and aspiring writers from all over the world.
+We invite you to share your travel stories with the rest of the world utilizing our very own platform.

 These travelogues will be published under the writers’ name along with a thumbnail photograph and a short profile of achievements, qualifications and accomplishments.
 These, however, will be subject to scrutiny from the Pakistan Explorer Editorial section ensuring quality of the write-ups and plagiarism.
 For details and submissions write to us at email@example.com.

 For several years, I’ve been yearning to visit the splendid and magical Fairy Meadows.
 My longing was not only due to the stories I’ve heard about the mystical place, but I wanted to travel and witness the splendor with my own eyes.
 Finally it happened, when I managed to convince few of my coworkers.
 However, it was during my travel, I saw how truly painstaking it was; for not everyone wanted to see or feel how I intended to.